Jenny Leigh Du Puis

 Jenny Leigh via email with any inquiries.

-Jenny Leigh is a dedicated team member with strong leadership capabilities, and excels in the development and execution of projects with particular strengths in writing and application of theory, models, and frameworks.
-Additional skillsets include interviewing and moderating panel discussions, and project management for large-scale in-person and virtual events.
+Jenny Leigh is a dedicated team member with strong leadership skills, and excels in the development and execution of projects with particular strengths in writing and application of theory, models, and frameworks.
+Additional skillsets include curating exhibitions, interviewing and moderating panel discussions, survey development, focus groups, project management, presentations, public speaking, and planning for large-scale in-person and virtual events.